-- What measures should be implemented; - When should the measures be implemented; - Who will be responsible for implementation of these measures; and - How will the measures be implemented and the governmental and civil society organisations cooperate.
+- What measures should be implemented: - When should the measures be implemented; - Who will be responsible for implementation of these measures: and - How will the measures be implemented and the governmental and civil society organisations cooperate.

-In addition, a contact list of anti-trafficking actors involved in victim referral in Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, the former Yugoslav Republic of Macedonia, Moldova, Montenegro, Serbia and Romania is provided to facilitate direct cooperation with counterparts in South-Eastern Europe.
+In addition, a contact list of anti-trafficking actors involved in victim referral in Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo11, the former Yugoslav Republic of Former Yugoslav Republic of Macedonia, Moldova, Montenegro, Serbia and Romania is provided to facilitate direct cooperation with counterparts in South-Eastern Europe.